Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 Watch my hands carefully.

-You put it down in the pizza, you push down, right, and then you lift it up.
+You put it down in the pizza, you push down, right?

 And you see this.

-If it's not the cheese that you want.
+It is not the cheese that you want.

-And once you start doing this, if you can hold the pizza slice up and the grease is pouring off it, you don't want that.
+If you can hold the pizza slice up and the grease is pouring off it, you don't want that.

-So why not go to a good mom and pop shop where they use good, fresh mozzarella that they grate themselves because quality is so important.
+So why not go to a good mom-and-pop shop where they use good, fresh mozzarella that they grate themselves because quality is so important.

-But what you're looking for is a cheese that's got very minimal ingredients.
+So a fresh mozzarella is your best bet, but what you're looking for is a cheese that's got very minimal ingredients.

-So just look for a good quality, fresh or part skin mozzarella, it makes a world of a difference.
+So just look for a good quality, fresh or parsca mozzarella.

-They're hearing all you guys.
+They're hitting hearing all you guys.

 And they're making some differences.